The best southern coleslaw tastes just like the one you get at KFC (or better!) An easy, creamy and slightly crunchy side dish recipe!

 - ¼ cup buttermilk

-- 1 teaspoon Dijon mustard or yellow
+- 1 teaspoon Dijon mustard (or yellow mustard)

 - 1 ½ Tablespoons apple cider vinegar